 Carbon monoxide poisoning is often misunderstood by the public and even

-cases.
-We understand that proving liability in such cases can be difficult,
+We understand that proving liability in such cases can be difficult, which

-which is why we rely on our combined years of experience litigating these
+is why we rely on our combined years of experience litigating these types

-types of matters, as well as the knowledge of top medical experts, including
+of matters, as well as the knowledge of top medical experts, including:

-you were injured yourself, our Wyoming carbon monoxide poisoning attorneys
+poisoning, or you have injured yourself, our Wyoming carbon monoxide poisoning